Neighborhood Services partners with other entities to provide trainings to homeowner associations (HOA), HOA board members and property managers.

 - All classes listed BELOW run from 6-8 pm in the Community Room at Police Services, 2221 Timberline Road.

 - All trainings provided by HindmanSanchez Law Firm, coordinated by the City of Fort Collins.

 Disclaimer: The City of Fort Collins does not provide legal services to members of the public.
 Any information regarding legal concepts, law, or policy provided at this meeting is being provided by outside attorneys as a courtesy by the law firm to attendees.
 The information provided or the appearance of any attorney or member of any law firm at this meeting does not imply endorsement, approval, or recommendation by the City.
 No attorney client relationship is established between the City and any attendees to this meeting, and no attorney client relationship should be construed by any attendees.
 The City is not responsible for the payment of any legal fees that attendees may incur as a result of seeking legal advice from the presenting attorneys following their presentation.

-Whether you are brand new to a board or a seasoned veteran, you'll no doubt agree that covenant enforcement is one of the most important duties boards have.
+Whether you are brand new to a board or a seasoned veteran, you’ll no doubt agree that enforcement of covenants, rules and architectural guidelines is one of the most important duties boards and architectural committee members have.
 Covenant enforcement is also one of the messiest and more difficult areas for boards to manage.
-In this class, we'll cover the covenant enforcement process, legal requirements for board members when enforcing covenants, and common pitfalls when it comes to covenant enforcement.
-We will also provide you with tools to get a better "grip" on the enforcement issues in your communities.
-Register Now.
+In this class, we’ll cover the covenant enforcement process, legal requirements for board members, and common pitfalls when it comes to covenant enforcement.
+We will also review the receipt, review and response process that architectural committee members should understand and enforce when navigating the architectural review process.
+Finally, we will provide you with tools to get a better “grip” on the enforcement issues in your communities.
+Register here.